C. Savio Chan, PhD

 Morgan earned her Bachelor of Science in Biology with Chemistry and Art minors in 2016 from Lake Forest College.
 She then went on to join Chan lab in August 2016 directly after graduating to continue pursuing her interest in understanding neurological diseases.
 Morgan is passionate about all things art with a highlighted love for painting.
 She plans to combine both passions in a meaningful way by pursuing a Master’s in Medical and Scientific Illustration.

 Brianna earned her Bachelor of Science in Neuroscience and Behavioral Biology in 2015 from Emory University.
 She joined the Chan lab in January 2017 and is particularly interested in understanding the neural mechanisms that underlie neurodegenerative disease.
-Brianna is a sports enthusiast with a passion for hiking, kayaking, and running and plans to pursue a Doctor of Physical Therapy with a specialization in neurology.
+Brianna is a sports enthusiast with a passion for the outdoors, working out and spending time with family.
+She plans to pursue a Doctor of Physical Therapy with a specialization in neurology.

 Qiaoling Cui, PhD